 At Charles Sturt University we started the conversation long ago – in fact these issues are at the heart of who we are and all we do.
-Ed Maher, CSU Green manager, says it’s all part of our ethos, which is represented by the Wiradjuri phrase Yindyamarra Winhanganha.
+Ed Maher, Sustainability at Charles Sturt manager, says it’s all part of our ethos, which is represented by the Wiradjuri phrase Yindyamarra Winhanganha.

 “It means the wisdom of respectfully knowing how to live well in a world worth living in.

 “Charles Sturt accepts the science.
 We recognise that we have a responsibility to act in a way that minimises our own negative impacts but also raises awareness and equips our graduates with the skills and expertise to play a positive role.”

 In April 2019 we issued a pretty impactful statement of intent when it comes to sustainability.
 Charles Sturt University’s then Vice-Chancellor Professor Andrew Vann said this statement was a significant milestone in our commitment to best practice in sustainability, including carbon neutrality.

 “It builds a sustainability mindset to inform our decision-making and embed sustainability within the fabric of the university – within our practices, actions and life beyond the university.

 “Charles Sturt recognises that climate change remains one of the single greatest environmental and social challenges that we face as a species, and will actively seek to be part of the global response that is needed.”